 So, to answer the question, “How much can students write about math?”
 Simply stated– a lot.

 Grab a copy of my “Let’s Write!
-Strategies to Integrate Writing Skills with Math” eBook using the form below.
+Strategies to Integrate Writing Skills with Math” eBook which includes some of my formative math assessment tools using the form below.

 What strategies do you use to get students writing in math?
 Tell us about it in the comments section below.